struppigel/PortexAnalyzerGUI/README.md

 ## Donations

-I develop PortEx and PortexAnalyzer as a hobby in my freetime.
+I develop PortEx and PortexAnalyzer as a hobby in my free time.
 If you like it, please consider buying me a coffee: https://ko-fi.com/struppigel

 ## Author